Watch Pendulum cover Taylor Swift’s ‘Anti-Hero’

 31 – OVO Hydro – Glasgow

 Back in May, Pendulum released the single ‘Halo’ featuring Bullet For My Valentine‘s frontman Matt Tuck.
+Their new EP ‘Anima’ will land on Friday, November 3 via Virgin/Mushroom Group – pre-save/pre-add here.

 The band’s third and latest studio album, ‘Immersion’, arrived in 2010.
 After going on hiatus in 2012, Pendulum reformed in 2016 and released the EP ‘Elemental’ in the summer of 2021.